 The world over, this traditional recipe can be found on breakfast menus.
 As children we had liver on the menu once a week.
 My mother believed we needed the iron.
-Instead of lamb’s liver, calf’s liver is very good if you can get it.
 Chicken livers are widely available and can be prepared in the same way.

 YOU WILL NEED

 - 500 g lamb's liver, ask butcher to slice for you